Capacitive sensing: Projected capacitance

-Projected capacitive touch (PCT) technology is a capacitive technology which allows more accurate and flexible operation, by etching the conductive layer.
+Projected capacitance touch (PCT) technology is a capacitive technology which allows more accurate and flexible operation, by etching the conductive layer.
 An X-Y grid is formed either by etching one layer to form a grid pattern of electrodes, or by etching two separate, parallel layers of conductive material with perpendicular lines or tracks to form the grid; comparable to the pixel grid found in many liquid crystal displays (LCD).

 The greater resolution of PCT allows operation with no direct contact, such that the conducting layers can be coated with further protective insulating layers, and operate even under screen protectors, or behind weather and vandal-proof glass.
 Because the top layer of a PCT is glass, PCT is a more robust solution versus resistive touch technology.
 Depending on the implementation, an active or passive stylus can be used instead of or in addition to a finger.
 This is common with point of sale devices that require signature capture.
 Gloved fingers may not be sensed, depending on the implementation and gain settings.
 Conductive smudges and similar interference on the panel surface can interfere with the performance.
 Such conductive smudges come mostly from sticky or sweaty finger tips, especially in high humidity environments.
 Collected dust, which adheres to the screen because of moisture from fingertips can also be a problem.

 There are two types of PCT: self capacitance, and mutual capacitance.

 Mutual capacitive sensors have a capacitor at each intersection of each row and each column.
 A 12-by-16 array, for example, would have 192 independent capacitors.
 A voltage is applied to the rows or columns.
 Bringing a finger or conductive stylus near the surface of the sensor changes the local electric field which reduces the mutual capacitance.
 The capacitance change at every individual point on the grid can be measured to accurately determine the touch location by measuring the voltage in the other axis.
 Mutual capacitance allows multi-touch operation where multiple fingers, palms or styli can be accurately tracked at the same time.

 Self-capacitance sensors can have the same X-Y grid as mutual capacitance sensors, but the columns and rows operate independently.
 With self-capacitance, current senses the capacitive load of a finger on each column or row.
 This produces a stronger signal than mutual capacitance sensing, but it is unable to resolve accurately more than one finger, which results in "ghosting", or misplaced location sensing.